Dunwoody Nature Center Playground.

-There are six art installations, all for kids to play on and crawl over.
-One is a swing set; the rest are primarily for climbing, sliding, and having fun.
+There are six art installations, all for kids to play on and crawl over at the Playable Art Park.
+One is a swing set; the rest are primarily for climbing, sliding and having fun.
 Don’t skip this park that Atlanta Magazine named Best of 2014.

-The playground is made of wood, with bridges, towers, slides, monkey bars and more.
-There is an artificial creek running through it that kids can wade in, and a covered sand box.
+The playground at Webb Bridge Park is made of wood, with bridges, towers, slides, monkey bars and more.
+There is an artificial creek running through it that kids can wade in and a covered sand box.
 In fact, the entire playground is very shady – it’s one of our favorites.
-While you a visiting Alpharetta, check out these other fantastic things to do.
+While you are visiting Alpharetta, check out these other fantastic things to do.

 You can find a full list of our favorite Atlanta Playgrounds here.